 Driving down the B3273 in Cornwall, we got our first glimpse of the beautiful Pentewan valley, home to the Pentewan Trail.
 Both sides of the road were flanked with trees, shades of green stretching as far as the eye could see.
 We saw the sign for Little Winnick caravan site, and turned in and set about making our camp for the week.
 The grass was short and the ground level and we soon had the awning up and the kettle on.

-One of the bonuses of the site apart from its location central to lots of great places to explore and its excellent facilities was that you could access the Pentewan trail directly from the site.
-So after settling in we decided to explore.
+One of the bonuses of the site apart from its location central to lots of great places to explore and its excellent facilities, was that you could access the Pentewan trail directly from the site.
+So after settling in, we decided to explore.

-We walk past the sign that says private beach and over a little bridge, and then all at once the half a mile of east-facing sandy beach opens up in front of us – it’s gorgeous.
-A stroll along the shoreline with our feet lapped with white tipped waves, then we sit on the beach and watch the ocean until we are ready to make our return journey.
+We walked past the sign that says private beach and over a little bridge.
+Then all at once the half a mile of east-facing sandy beach opened up in front of us.
+It was gorgeous.
+We strolled along the shoreline, then sat and watched the ocean for a while.

 We were now ready to make our return journey.
 After brushing off the sand we made our way back through the village.
 Rejoining the Pentewan trail, we retraced our route back to the campsite.
 We’d had a really great afternoon exploring the area.

 If you are near the Pentewan Valley then why not follow our route along the trail?
 You won’t be disappointed!